atombrenner/text-table/README.md

 # @atombrenner/text-table

-format data arrays as text tables for display in monospaced fonts
+format data arrays as text tables for display with monospaced fonts

 also simple number formatting